 Thanks to Better World Books, 215 S. Main St. in Goshen, for providing me with books to review.
 You can find all of these books at the store.

 U.S. Representative John Lewis, who narrates the conclusion of his civil rights journey in “March: Book Three,” has been arrested at least 45 times, most recently in a 2013 rally for immigration rights.
 As one of the founders of the Civil Rights Movement and the last surviving speaker of the 1963 March on Washington—which culminated in Martin Luther King’s “I Have a Dream” speech—Lewis remains an advocate for getting in trouble.
 He calls this type of trouble “necessary trouble,” imperative when something in society is “not right, not fair, not just.”

 In the sweep of the whole “March” trilogy, Lewis recounts how he went from being a kid in rural Alabama who preached to his chickens, to chairing the Student Nonviolent Coordinating Committee (SNCC), to receiving the Medal of Freedom from Barack Obama in 2011.
 I reviewed Book One when it came out in 2013 and Book Two in 2015.
-Book Three, which covers the fall of 1963 to Selma in the spring of 1965, wraps up the trilogy with beautiful and devastating power and grace.
+Book Three, which covers his civil rights work from the fall of 1963 to Selma in the spring of 1965, wraps up the trilogy with beautiful and devastating power and grace.

 This book most certainly leaves its readers with hope, but a difficult, tentative hope, which reminds us that we need to take the long view and keep working.
 Lewis himself kept going, despite years of violence and political setbacks.
 Here illustrator Nate Powell depicts him propelled by purpose as he reaches Selma, ready to begin the famous protest march to Montgomery: